 The 1935 catalog went further: “Many boys who are now grown up received their first lessons in management, electricity, engineering, and resourcefulness through the operation of their American Flyer trains.
 That’s why it’s so important that you should have the most advanced and best equipped train made.”

 Locomotive model No. 3195, as seen in our museum collection, was a good example of this retro campaign.
-Introduced in 1930, it was American Flyer’s first proper steam engine in six years, and it holds up today as a premium O-gauge (aka narrow gauge) model made of heavy-duty cast-iron (rather than zinc die-cast.
-Compared to some of the other budget priced O-gauge lines, it’s more like a proper model than a mere toy—and its look harks back in a way to William Hafner’s earliest locomotive designs.
-With a ringing bell, functioning headlight, and remote control, though, it was still tricked out enough to impress the kids.
+Introduced in 1930, it was American Flyer’s first proper steam engine in six years, and it holds up today as a premium O-gauge (aka narrow gauge) model made of heavy-duty cast-iron rather than zinc die-cast.
+Compared to some of the other budget priced O-gauge lines, it’s more like a little work of art than a mere toy—harking back in a way to William Hafner’s earliest locomotive designs.
+With a ringing bell, functioning headlight, and remote control, though, it was still vibrant and noisy enough to impress the kids.

 In 1936, American Flyer’s general manager James E. Cuff told the Tribune that “installation of streamliners by the railroads has resulted in a sharp revival of interest in model trains,” and that streamliner sales now accounted for 90% of AF’s business, with old style steam locos pushed to the back room.
 Sales were good, but on the down side, the company had to invest in the installation of new equipment to manufacture the new deco-tastic trains.
 In the economic realities of the time, it was a death blow disguised as a comeback.